Pharmaceutical Sciences (PHS)

 PHS 811 Drug Diffusion and Controlled (2 credits)

-This course covers the theory of drug permeation through polymer and biological membranes.
+This graduate level course covers the theory of drug permeation through polymer and biological membranes.
 The mechanistic basis for controlled delivery devices and specialized delivery systems is discussed.

 PHS 813 Design of Experiments (2 credits)